xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/Code/Enemy/README.txt

 ﻿This is the README file for enemy classes.

 Author: Jason Lian
-Last modified date: 10/25/2020
+Last modified date: 12/03/2020

-THIS FILE IS OLD AND NEED FURTHER MODIFICATIONS.

-Enemy folder contains all the classes related to enemies and npcs in the game.
+This folder contains for all enemy, projectile and NPC types in the game.

+Enemy and Npc calsses implement the IEnemy interface and projectile classes implement the IProjectile interface.

-Interface IEnemy contains three necessary methods for all the enemy objects: draw, update, and if the enemy type can fire projectile, the fire projectile method.
+IEnemy interface contains three necessary methods for all the enemy objects: draw, update, and if the enemy type can fire projectile, the fire projectile method.
 There is no interface for projectile objects.
 Classes contain implementation details for projectile is only referenced by the corresponding enemy class.

-For sprint 2, the keyboard controller of the enemy classes uses a collection of enemies that contains all the enemy objects implemented so far.

-For sprint 3, LoadEnemy class is added and it load all the enemies in the dungeon, Trap is added to all the enemy classes, but require further implementation.
-Now all the enemy have collision handling with other objects and are able to take damage.

-By far, this folder include implementation for the following enemies/npcs:
-Aquamentus (dragon), Gel (slime), Goriya (dog-like enemy which can throw boomerang), Keese (bat), Stalfos (skeleton), Walmaster (hand),Trap, Merchant, Old Man and Fire.
+The interface also contains methods for getting and changing the hp of enemies.
+It provide the method for getting the collision rectangle, it also provide a freeze method to serve for the functionality of the clock item.

+The IProjectile interface allow the client class to control the initial position, direction and whether the projectile is on screen or not.
+The implementation details of each projectile class are known by the corresponding enemy class.
+It is not possible to only use projectile object and not use the corresponding enemy in the game.

+All types in the original dungeon:

+Enemies: Gel, Keese, Stalfos, Goriya, Wallmaster, Trap, Aquamentus (use a different sprite and a slightly different attacking logic)
+NPCs: Merchant, Old man

+New enemy types for Sprint 5:
+Saw, New trap(red), New trap(Yellow)

+HP values of enemies are adjusted accordingly for balance reason due to the new features in the game.